ellistrickett/Makersbnb/README.md

 - Users should be able to offer a range of dates where their space is available.

-as a landlord,
+As a user,
-once I have posted an advert,
+So I can show when the space is available,
-I make the room available to book over a range of dates.
+I want to make the space available to book over a range of dates.

 ```
 ```

 - Users should be able to name their space, provide a short description of the space, and a price per night.

-as a landlord,
+As a user,
-so i can name my advert,
+So I can name my space,
-I can give my advert a name.
+I can give my space a name.

-As a lanlord,
+As a user,
-so that i can advertise my space,
+So that I can advertise my space,
-I can write a short description.
+I can write a short description for my space.

-as a landlord,
+As a user,
-so that I can give it a price,
+So that others know how much my space costs,
-I can give it a price.
+I can give it a price per night.

 ```
 ```

 - Users can list multiple spaces.

-As a landlord,
+As a user,
-I can post adverts.
+So I can advertise multiple spaces,
+I am able to list multiple spaces.

 ```
 ```